Posted on

 Diamonds, Trillion Cut, 4.0mm, .25ctw EF/VS matched pair.

-to perfectly accommodate the gems.
+Carved by hand and cast in platinum to perfectly accommodate the gems.

-The ring is trapezoidal-shaped for an ergonomic fit and feel.
+Trapezoidal-shape for an ergonomic fit and feel.

 Exquisitely handcrafted.